 Join this celebration of youth accomplishments, diversity and issues, while helping to build a strong connection between young people and your community.

-Click the link below or visit bcyouthweek.com for more info on events and activities planned for Youth Week 2019 in West Vancouver.
+Click the link below or visit bcyouthweek.com to learn more about the events and activities we hosted for Youth Week 2019 in West Vancouver.
 Be sure to check back again next spring to learn all about what we'll have in store for Youth Week 2020!

 Join us every Thursday for activities, events, information, resources and referrals for queer and transgendered youth, allies, families and friends.

 There will be opportunities to be involved in special events, raising community awareness and leadership development.

 The Summer Work Experience & Adventure Program (SWEAP) is a unique opportunity for West Vancouver youth ages 15-18.
 The program provides youth with employment training and a paid work placement for the participants, as much as possible in a setting consistent with your interests and/or career choices.
 You do not need to be job-ready to apply, as the focus of the program is on pre-employment training, opportunity, and direct work placement for development and growth.